MIDFIELDR/midfieldr/docs/reference/data_sufficiency.md

 # Determine data sufficiency

-Determine institutional *data sufficiency* for each student in a data frame and add columns that support the findings.
+Identifies records to exclude due to insufficient data.
+Adds columns to the data frame that support the finding.

 ## Usage